modalitysystems/modalitysoftware-docs/twa/TWA-Data-Dictionary.md

 - Team Created Date Time - when the Team was created

 ### Channels in each team
+Teamwork Analytics collects the following from [Channel](https://docs.microsoft.com/en-us/graph/api/channel-list?view=graph-rest-beta&tabs=http) API call.

-The name and description of each [Channel](https://docs.microsoft.com/en-us/graph/api/channel-list?view=graph-rest-beta&tabs=http) in the [Channels](database%20documentation/Tables/Channels) table
+The name and description of each Channel in the [Channels](database%20documentation/Tables/Channels) table

 - Display Name
 - Description

 For this we have the current state/count of channels, but not change over time.

 ### Channel Messages over time
+Teamwork Analytics collects the following from [Channel Messages](https://docs.microsoft.com/en-us/graph/api/chatmessage-delta?view=graph-rest-beta&tabs=http) API call.

-All [Channel Messages](https://docs.microsoft.com/en-us/graph/api/chatmessage-delta?view=graph-rest-beta&tabs=http) for the configured period.
+All Channel Messages for the configured period.
 TWA does not hold the message content, only metadata about the message.
 Held in [Messages](database%20documentation/Tables/Messages) table

 - Parent MessageId
 - Message Created Date Time
 - Last Modified Date Time - date message was created or modified